Matchstic/Distributed-Classes/README.md

 In addition, the limiting factor preventing support for e.g. GNUStep, mySTEP and WinObjC, is mainly the library utilised for rebinding runtime symbols.
 Currently, this will only work for Mach-O executables.

+It's currently unknown if this library can be used in applications that are submitted to the App Store.

 License
 ===================